calculix/ccx2paraview/README.md

 I'm testing the script and trying to reduce processing time as much as possible.
 As for me now it's quite optimized and fast.
 But Python itself is slower than C/C++.
 Here we can do nothing, so, for example, [Calmed converter](https://www.salome-platform.org/forum/forum_12/126338563) must be faster - another question is if it's able to convert any model.
 This script should.

-Converter is tested for all CalculiX examples.
-Folder [tests](./tests/) contains convertion results.
+Converter is tested for all official CalculiX examples - folder [examples](./examples/) contains convertion results.
 Each test contains .inp-task + .frd-calculation + .vtk and .vtu convertion results.

 <br/><br/>